 One study found that consumers in the US spend an average of 87 hours a month browsing on smartphones.
 Most people always have their smartphone with them and use it on the go.
 So, the chances are high that your site will be viewed on a mobile device.

-That’s why responsive HVAC website design is so necessary.
+That’s why a mobile responsive HVAC website design is necessary.
 Visitors should be able to enjoy an optimal experience on any device.

 Video is becoming the preferred method of consuming information.
 It’s often more memorable, easy to understand and more interesting in video format.
 Plus, it takes less time to get to the relevant information.
 No wonder people spend more time on sites with video than those without them.